etcimon/libwasm/README.md

 It uses D's compile time feature to generate optimized rendering code specific for your application.

 Not only are your applications fast, they are also small.
-The [todo-mvc example](https://skoppe.github.io/spasm/examples/todo-mvc/) project is only 5797 (wasm) + 2199 (html+js) bytes when gzipped.
+The [todo-mvc example](https://skoppe.github.io/libwasm/examples/todo-mvc/) project is only 5797 (wasm) + 2199 (html+js) bytes when gzipped.

 ## Examples

-- [fetch](https://github.com/skoppe/spasm/tree/master/examples/fetch).
+- [fetch](https://github.com/skoppe/libwasm/tree/master/examples/fetch).
 Shows how to use the fetch api and access returned json.
-[Demo](https://skoppe.github.io/spasm/examples/fetch/index.html).
+[Demo](https://skoppe.github.io/libwasm/examples/fetch/index.html).
-- [dom](https://github.com/skoppe/spasm/tree/master/examples/dom).
+- [dom](https://github.com/skoppe/libwasm/tree/master/examples/dom).
 Shows how to manipulate the DOM.
-[Demo](https://skoppe.github.io/spasm/examples/dom/index.html).
+[Demo](https://skoppe.github.io/libwasm/examples/dom/index.html).
-- [canvas](https://github.com/skoppe/spasm/tree/master/examples/canvas).
+- [canvas](https://github.com/skoppe/libwasm/tree/master/examples/canvas).
 Shows how to draw text on the Canvas.
-[Demo](https://skoppe.github.io/spasm/examples/canvas/index.html).
+[Demo](https://skoppe.github.io/libwasm/examples/canvas/index.html).
 - todo-mvc.
 Uses the SPA framework to implement the famous [todo mvc application](http://todomvc.com).
 - underun.
 A D port of a js13k competition game written by Dominic Szablewski.
-You can play the D version [here](https://skoppe.github.io/spasm/examples/underrun/).
+You can play the D version [here](https://skoppe.github.io/libwasm/examples/underrun/).

 ## How to start

 Make sure to have at least ldc 1.17.0 installed.

-- run `dub init <my-project> spasm`, this will create a folder named `<my-project>` with a dub file and the latest spasm added as dependency
+- run `dub init <my-project> libwasm`, this will create a folder named `<my-project>` with a dub file and the latest libwasm added as dependency
 - add `dflags "-betterC"` to your dub.sdl or add `"dflags": ["-betterC"]` to your dub.json
-- run `dub upgrade && dub run spasm:bootstrap-webpack` to generate the webpack/dev-server boilerplate
+- run `dub upgrade && dub run libwasm:bootstrap-webpack` to generate the webpack/dev-server boilerplate
 - start writing!

 You can add any extra css/js you'll need to the `index.template.html`, or you can use any of the myriad features of webpack to include what you need.

 ## Using the web bindings

-The `spasm.bindings` module defines most web apis.
-You probably need to import `spasm.dom` and `spasm.types` too as well.
+The `libwasm.bindings` module defines most web apis.
+You probably need to import `libwasm.dom` and `libwasm.types` too as well.

-Make sure to run `dub run spasm:webidl -- --bindgen` after compiling to ensure all required js glue code is generated.
+Make sure to run `dub run libwasm:webidl -- --bindgen` after compiling to ensure all required js glue code is generated.

 ## How to compile your application